Reghay-repo/developer-kit/README.md

 # 🛠️ Developer Accelerator Kit

-This repository contains the MVP for a Developer Accelerator Kit, designed for the "Software Factory" kata.
+This repository contains the MVP for a Developer Accelerator Kit.
 The goal is not to build a single application, but to create a robust ecosystem of tools and standards that empower front-end teams to build high-quality, consistent products faster.

 ## Core Philosophy